CarsonC01/ClockSum/index.md

-ClockySum has one goal, to improve you or your child's multiplication skills.

-The app definitely works!
-I asked my seven year old to try it.
-Her progress has been amazing, especially her confidence handling multiplication.
-I’m very happy with it and am sure you will be too.

-Please spend, or ask your child to spend,  a few minutes working on ClockSum per day.
-You will not only see improvements in your multiplication skills whilst playing the game, but will also notice a greater confidence and speed, whenever you are required to complete multiplication exercises.
+A fast & fun way to learn addition and multiplication.

+The ClockySum Math method emphasises memory retention of fundamental mathematical skills.
+Using ClockySum you will instinctively know the answer, fast!

+It's very easy to use.
+Start with simple numbers and work through  the levels gaining confidence as you go.
+A settings screen allows you to adjust the course to your needs.

-The concept comes from a school teacher in the United Kingdom.
-He thought that this would be a fun way to learn math.
-Trying it out with children in his class on the white board he found that the children indeed found it fun.
-But he also found that the combination of the visual depiction of the math problem, the competitive nature of playing the game and the fun aspect, increased the students focus motivation and retention, giving them increased speed and confidence with these types of exercises.
+ClockySum is the idea of a school teacher from the United Kingdom.
+He thought that it would be a fun way to teach multiplication to the children in his class.
+He noticed that the children were more motivated and enjoyed learning to add and multiply this way.
+He also found that their math skills improved quicker than when using traditional methods.

+This is the second version of ClockySum.
+We have now included Addition as well as Multiplication.

+PRIVACY POLICY: Please note this app, does not ask for, or store any information offline.
+No data is collected for any purposes.

 Next steps: this is the first version of the ClockSum app.
 Depending on feedback we get from you and other of our valued customers we will add new features soon, for example: other types of sums, play against other children, set targets and win medals/reputation.
 Any ideas of feedback please contact me at: carsonc01@hotmail.com